crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

 				"indexed_tenant_id"), tenantId);
 	}

-Hopefully between the two examples (thanks again to Paul for the completeness), and the Astyanax documentation [on composite annoations](https://github.com/Netflix/astyanax/wiki/Composite-columns), you should have some good examples to start playing around with compatibility.
+Hopefully between the two examples (thanks again to Paul for the completeness), and the Astyanax documentation [on composite annotations](https://github.com/Netflix/astyanax/wiki/Composite-columns), you should have a good starting point to convert your CQL3 insertions to Thrift mutations.

-This issue has been compelling enough, that I think we'll soon have a post going into the details of insert performance and see if we can't narrow down what the issues are on the way.